scalameter/scalameter/home/gettingstarted/index.md

 **Just in Time compilation**.
 The HotSpot compiler continually analyzes the program performance for parts of the program executed frequently and compiles those parts down to machine code.
-Any part of the code can potentially be chosen for compilation at any point during the runtime, and this decision can happen in the midst of running a microbenchmark, giving you an inaccurate observation.
+Any part of the code can potentially be chosen for compilation at any point during the runtime, and this decision can happen in the midst of running a microbenchmark, yielding an inaccurate running time measurement.
-Also, portions of the program are periodically recompiled based on the JVM runtime information -- during the runtime of your program, the same code might exhibit very different performance characteristics.
+Also, portions of the program are periodically recompiled based on the JVM runtime information -- during the runtime of the program, the same code might exhibit very different performance characteristics.

 **Classloading**.
 Since the JVM, unlike a typical compiler, has global program information available, it can apply non-local optimizations.
 This means that a method may be optimized based on the information in some seemingly unrelated method.
-One such example is [inline caching](http://en.wikipedia.org/wiki/Inline_caching), where it can optimize and even inline polymorphic method calls.
+One such example is [inline caching](http://en.wikipedia.org/wiki/Inline_caching), where the JVM can optimize and even inline polymorphic method calls.
 Since not all of the classes loaded in the real application are loaded in a microbenchmark, many callsites can be optimized.